 Litchfield is a tiny town located in the state of California.
 With a population of 160 people and just one neighborhood, Litchfield is the 843rd largest community in California.

-When you are in Litchfield, you'll notice that it is more blue-collar than most other communities in America.
-53.73% of Litchfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Litchfield is a blue-collar town, with 53.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Litchfield is a town of construction workers and builders, managers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Litchfield who work in management occupations (28.36%), farm management occupations (25.37%), and office and administrative support (17.91%).

 The per capita income in Litchfield in 2022 was $22,654, which is low income relative to California and the nation.
 This equates to an annual income of $90,616 for a family of four.
 However, Litchfield contains both very wealthy and poor people as well.